Maresha: Archaeology

 Archaeological excavations have been conducted at the site from 1972 to 2002 by Amos Kloner and from 2002 until 2014, by Bernie Alpert and Ian Stern, initially on behalf of the Archaeological Seminars Institute and the Israel Antiquities Authority.
 From 2014 excavation and publication work continued on behalf of the Nelson Glueck School of Biblical Archaeology of Hebrew Union College-Jewish Institute of Religion.
 Less than 10 percent of the caves surrounding Tel Maresha have been excavated.
 Located some 400 meters above sea level, the bedrock is soft chalk, lending itself to the hewing of caves which were used as quarries, cisterns, tombs, animal mangers, olive presses and dovecots (columbaria).
 Many of the caves are linked by an underground maze of passageways.

+In the necropolis at Marisa, there is a large family tomb, richly decorated with colorful frescoes, loosely known as "the Sidonian Tomb" (or the Apollophanes Cave) due to an inscription reading "Apollophanes son of Sesmaios, archon of the Sidonians at Marisa".
+Apollophanes is a Greek name also known from the Zenon Papyri that combines the name of the Greek deity Apollo with the word phanes, meaning "appearing", and is marked with the ethnic identifier "Arab" (Αραψ) there.
+The adoption of Greek names by local inhabitants of Hellenistic Palestine was common, and one of Appollophanes' daughters who is interred in the same tomb is named Demetria.
+Sesmaois, the name of Appolophanes' father, is based on the Semitic root sms meaning "sun", which was also the name for the deity Shamash.
+This name, here in its Hellenized form (with the -ois suffix), also appears on two other artifacts discovered in Marisa, namely ostraca dated to the 5th and 4th centuries BCE that are inscribed in Aramaic.
+Five other family members interred in the tomb carry Idumean and Nabataean names: Sabo, Baba, Babata, Ammoios, and Kosnatanos.
+Kosnatanos is a Hellenized version of a compound name composed of Qos, the storm deity, and the Semitic root ntn, meaning "to give".